azat-co/practicalnode/chapter2/chapter2.md

   );
 ```

-Before we can run this server, we need to create the `index.pug` file.
+Before we can run this server, we need to create the `index.pug` file in the `views` folder.

 ## Meet Pug: One Template to Rule Them All